nabuna/Ikanaide/README.md

 The website will also be constantly open of ears to public criticism and proposals.

-# Financing
-I really have no clue about this for now, since I never run a project like this, I don't really know the quantities of money needed, but the goal is for it to be run under donations. <br>

-I don't like ads and don't develop this for money at all.

 # Expected release date
 I'm quite ambitious on the quality of the project, so an exact date is hard to say, but I hope I can make it by the end of summer 2022.